Lung Transplant

 A Black male doctor shakes hands with a female patient wearing a blue tank top.
 A laptop computer is between them.

-• You will need to show the team that you understand the risks and benefits, including appreciating what life might be life after the transplant.
+• You will need to demonstrate to the team that you understand the risks and benefits, including appreciating what life might be like after the transplant.

 • Some transplant centers have an upper age cut-off for transplants.
 If you are very healthy, the transplant center may be flexible with the age limit.